WordPress/performance/plugins/optimization-detective/readme.txt

 = Installation from within WordPress =

 1. Visit **Plugins > Add New**.
-2. Search for **Image Loading Optimization**.
+2. Search for **Optimization Detective**.
-3. Install and activate the **Image Loading Optimization** plugin.
+3. Install and activate the **Optimization Detective** plugin.

 = Manual installation =

-1. Upload the entire `image-loading-optimization` folder to the `/wp-content/plugins/` directory.
+1. Upload the entire `optimization-detective` folder to the `/wp-content/plugins/` directory.
 2. Visit **Plugins**.
-3. Activate the **Image Loading Optimization** plugin.
+3. Activate the **Optimization Detective** plugin.

 == Frequently Asked Questions ==

 = Where can I submit my plugin feedback? =

 Feedback is encouraged and much appreciated, especially since this plugin may contain future WordPress core features.
 If you have suggestions or requests for new features, you can [submit them as an issue in the WordPress Performance Team's GitHub repository](https://github.com/WordPress/performance/issues/new/choose).
-If you need help with troubleshooting or have a question about the plugin, please [create a new topic on our support forum](https://wordpress.org/support/plugin/image-loading-optimization/#new-topic-0).
+If you need help with troubleshooting or have a question about the plugin, please [create a new topic on our support forum](https://wordpress.org/support/plugin/optimization-detective/#new-topic-0).

 = Where can I report security bugs? =